swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 - Swift packages: `swift-tools-version` declared in Package.swift will be used to determine interop mode, regardless of the toolchain used to run tests.
-  Specifically, it will use the default interop mode associated with that toolchain version ("permissive" for the initial release version).
+  Specifically, it will use the default interop mode associated with that toolchain version ("complete" for the initial release version).

   We will work with the Swift Package Manager maintainers and the Ecosystem Steering Group to make appropriate changes in other parts of the toolchain.